miracle-42/demo.futureforms/README.md

 ![Figure: Compare Security](img/compare-security.svg)

-`openrestapi` can be configured to reject known keywords like `CREATE`, `DROP` and `TRUNCATE` but it recommended to handle the security in the database with `GRANT`.
+`openrestdb` can be configured to reject known keywords like `CREATE`, `DROP` and `TRUNCATE` but it recommended to handle the security in the database with `GRANT`.